QFPay/QFPAY_Global/2_payment.md

 Level2:
 It is not visible to merchant,QFPay encapsulates the logic behind it.
 So one pair of parameter can use be both used in Alipay and Wechat.

- This payment API only applicable for Chinese mainland E-wallet only!.

  This payment API can not be used in a mobile phone app development.（No SDK provided）